What Is It?

 You should follow directions carefully when wearing elastics for orthodontic treatment.
 While the addition of rubber bands can cause more pain, discomfort and inconvenience than just having the archwire and ligatures tightened once in a while, following the instruction you are given, will make sure treatment continues on schedule, providing optimal results and you will avoid prolonging the treatment time.

-Elastic wear instructions are generally either recommended as full-time or night-time wear.
+Patients on elastic wear them as full-time or night-time only.
 Full-time wear is usually prescribed in those situations when tooth and bite movement is desired.
 Whereas, night-time wear is effective for holding(maintaining) a correction.
 The difference between full-time and night-time wear is significant, since the teeth and bite will only move if pressure is constant.
 Therefore, if instructions are not followed, and a patient wears the elastics less than the required duration, the teeth and bite will not move properly.
 This can slow down the treatment progress and may result in a compromised final result.

 You should never double up on the elastics.
 While this might seem intuitive, it will not save time.
 The length of time a force is present is more important than the amount of force.
 In fact, a double application adds so much pressure that it slows down the movement of teeth and can damage their roots.